mohan-cao/revilo/README.md

 `mvn test` - Run unit test

 `mvn package` - Package classes into a jar (works but not executable JAR yet)

+`mvn install` - Do all the above and install the package

 ## Nice